DavidLDawes/lightwalletd/docs/architecture.md

 # Definitions

-A **light wallet** is not a full participant in the network of Zcash peers.
+A **light wallet** is not a full participant in the network of VerusCoin peers.
 It can send and receive payments, but does not store or validate a copy of the blockchain.

 A **compact transaction** is a representation of a Zcash Sapling transaction that contains only the information necessary to detect that a given Sapling payment output is for you and to spend a note.